benlawraus/pyDALAnvilWorks/README.rst

 the local version instead.

 Of course, you will need a complete mirror of your anvil.works external database.
-To set that up, use this `converter <https://github.com/benlawraus/useAnvilYaml>`_.
+To set that up, use this `converter <https://github.com/benlawraus/yaml2schema>`_.
 In your cloned anvil.works app, there is a file called `anvil.yaml`.
 This file contains a description of your database schema.
-The `converter <https://github.com/benlawraus/useAnvilYaml>`_ will read the `anvil.yaml` and generate a `pyDAL <https://py4web.com/_documentation/static/en/chapter-07.html>`_ definition file (`pydal_def.py`) that you can use to run your tests.
+The `converter <https://github.com/benlawraus/yaml2schema>`_ will read the `anvil.yaml` and generate a `pyDAL <https://py4web.com/_documentation/static/en/chapter-07.html>`_ definition file (`pydal_def.py`) that you can use to run your tests.
+Place `pydal_def.py` into your `tests` directory.
+Also create a `database` directory there to put all your database files.

 A csv file can be exported from your anvil.works database and imported into your sqlite using  `pyDAL`.
 But really, you should generate dummy data during your tests anyway.